codeforamerica/ohana-api/README.md

     chmod -R 755 script

 ### Run the app
-Start the app locally using Unicorn:
+Start the app locally on port 8080 using Passenger:

-    unicorn
+    passenger start -p 8080

 ### Verify the app is returning JSON
 To see all locations, 30 per page: